Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Discussion of classical effects of GR

+Our result (\ref{MercD}) is compatible with GR if $\xi=(r_g/r)+(r_g/r)^2/2 + o((r_g/r)^2)$.
+The result of GR is by a factor of 3/2 greater than the results of several alternative theories of gravity which in our approach can be reproduced if $\xi=(r_g/r)+o((r_g/r)^2)$.
+Hence the problem of the future quantum theory of gravity is to understand the value of the quadratic correction to $\xi$.

-The conventional interpretation of the above effect has been criticized by L.B.
+The result for the gravitational red shift of light given by Eq. (\ref{Ephoton}) is in agreement with GR and is treated such that it has been confirmed in the Pound-Rebka experiment.
+However, the conventional interpretation of this effect has been criticized by L.B.
 Okun in Ref. \cite{okunphoton}.
 In his opinion, "{\it a presumed analogy between a photon and a stone}" is wrong.
 The reason is that "{\it the energy of the photon and hence its frequency $\omega=E/\hbar$ do not depend on the distance from the gravitational body, because in the static case the gravitational potential does not depend on the time coordinate $t$.
 The reader who is not satisfied with this argument may look at Maxwell's equations as given e.g. in section 5.2 of ref. \cite{weinbergcosm}.
 These equations with time independent metric have solutions with frequencies equal to those of the emitter}".
-In Ref. \cite{okunphoton} the result of the Pound-Rebka experiment is explained such that not the photon looses its kinetic energy but the differences between the atom energy levels on the height $H$ are greater than on the Earth surface and "{\it As a result of this increase the energy of a photon emitted in a transition of an atom downstairs is not enough to excite a reverse transition upstairs.
+In Ref. \cite{okunphoton} the result of the Pound-Rebka experiment is explained such that not the photon loses its kinetic energy but the differences between the atom energy levels on the height $h$ are greater than on the Earth surface and "{\it As a result of this increase the energy of a photon emitted in a transition of an atom downstairs is not enough to excite a reverse transition upstairs.
 For the observer upstairs this looks like a redshift of the photon.
 Therefore for a competent observer the apparent redshift of the photon is a result of the blueshift of the clock.}".

 As noted in Ref. \cite{okunphoton}, "{\it A naive (but obviously wrong!) way to derive the formula for the redshift is to ascribe to the photon with energy $E$ a mass $m_{\gamma}= E/c^2$ and to apply to the photon a non-relativistic formula $\Delta E = -m_{\gamma}\Delta\phi$ treating it like a stone.
 Then the relative shift of photon energy is $\Delta E/E = -\Delta\phi/c^2$, which coincides with the correct result.
 But this coincidence cannot justify the absolutely thoughtless application of a nonrelativistic formula to an ultrarelativistic object.}"